VinayakNBhat/LeetCode-Solutions/README.md

 # LeetCode
-Solutions for LeetCode problems
+Solutions for LeetCode problems.

+Each solution contains the problem description and link for the problem in the header.
+The solution provided are optimized and various other approaches are discussed as well.

-The src contains the problems and solutions categorized as per the difficulty.
+The src package contains LC solutions categorized as per the difficulty.